 Fashion fanatics: Fashion is an important part of modern Japanese culture.
 Tokyo locals wear everything from traditional Japanese attire to quirky, modern styles.

-Local time: Tokyo is 1 hour ahead of GMT/UK time
+Local time: Tokyo is nine hours ahead of GMT/UK time.

 Airport: is 57.5 km (35.7 mi) east of Tokyo Station.

 Tourist information: Further Tokyo tourist information can be found at http://www.jnto.go.jp/.

 Visa & health: Before you travel, visit www.gov.uk/foreign-travel-advice/japan for recommendations and advice on visas and health for your holiday to Tokyo.